 Restore native forest

 Promote economic development

 Boost groundwater recharge

 Why is intervention needed?

-Large swathes of Tigray’s dry Afromontane forests and hillsides have been cleared primarily for agriculture and wood extraction, in addition to illegal charcoal production, leaving less than 1% of Tigray forested.
+Large swathes of Tigray’s dry Afromontane forests and hillsides have been cleared primarily for cattle grazing, agriculture and wood extraction, in addition to illegal charcoal production, leaving less than 1% of Tigray forested.
 Tigray’s rural people rely heavily on these activities for their income, but livelihoods are becoming increasingly vulnerable in the face of severe drought, soil erosion, deforestation and El Niño.
 Tigray’s forests can provide much needed opportunities for communities to become more resilient through their natural capital.
 They also play a key role in regulating atmospheric temperatures and are rich in biodiversity.

 Community members are engaged in a variety of project activities for income generation purposes.
 They are trained to nurture the seedlings at community-nurseries and then plant and protect the saplings.
 Alongside this, the project targets women and young adults for training in additional livelihood initiatives to satisfy their nutritional, financial and energy needs in ways that ease pressure on and actively restore the forest.
 These initiatives include apiculture, agroforestry and fodder production.
 Locals will be trained to harvest grasses sustainably through a cut and carry system, which will then be divided amongst community members to feed livestock in place of open grazing.